MAX-786/saveland/README.md

 # Saveland

-Saveland is a collection of bash scripts designed to save and restore window layouts across Linux desktop environments.
-Whether you're using Hyprland or GNOME, Saveland lets you capture and recreate your perfect desktop setup with ease.
+Saveland is a lightweight utility for saving and restoring window layouts across Linux desktop environments.
+Whether you're using Hyprland or GNOME, Saveland lets you capture and recreate your perfect desktop setup with a single command.

 ## Features